 Directions from the resort | 45 minutes

 Willow Creek Reservoir: Just east of Lake Granby is Willow Creek Reservoir.
-Much smaller in size and open to only non-motorized watercraft, Willow Creek might be your new favorite summer spot.
+Much smaller in size and open to only non-motorized watercraft, Willow Creek might be your new favorite summer escape.

 Directions from the resort | 41 minutes